Conformal Bootstrap on the Annulus in Liouville CFT: The Spectrum resolution of the Liouville Hamiltonian

 with $\varphi_{n}=\frac{1}{2\sqrt{n}}(x_n+iy_n)$ for $n>0$ where $x_n,y_n$ are i.i.d. standard real Gaussians.
 Convergence holds in the Sobolev space $H^{s}(\T)$ with $s<0$, where $H^s(\T)\subset \C^\Z$ is the set of sequences s.t.

-Such a random series arises naturally when considering the restriction of the whole plane GFF to the unit circle.
+One can easily show that $\varphi$ has the same distribution with the restriction of full plane GFF \cite{KRV} on the unit circle.
 Also, note that the series $ \varphi$ has no constant mode.
-The constant mode will play an important role in what follows and this is why we want to single it out: we will view the random series $\tilde{\varphi}:=c+\varphi$ as the coordinate function of the space $\R\times \Omega_\T$, where the probability space
+The constant mode will play an important role in the Liouville theory: we will view the random series $\tilde{\varphi}:=c+\varphi$ as the coordinate function of the space $\R\times \Omega_\T$, where the probability space

 is equipped with the cylinder sigma-algebra $ \Sigma_\T=\mathcal{B}^{\otimes \N^*}$ ($\mathcal{B}$ stands for the Borel sigma-algebra on $\R^2$) and the product measure